Trihydro/TIM-Manager/ode-wrapper/docs/countyroads/testing.md

     ```sql
     update mock_triggered_county_roads_v1_vw set <condition>=1 where road_code='<road code>';
     ```

+    This should be done for each road code involved in the test case.

 1. Send a POST request to the `/create-update-rc-tim` endpoint with the following payload:
     ```json
     {